xtdb/xtdb/doc/adr/0004-eviction.md

 ## Decision

 We will implement the "versioned eviction proposal" above.
+We do not want to introduce distributed locks or consensus for this use case.

 ## Consequences

+It will be possible to bypass the immutable historical data XTDB advocates when needed.

-Complicates the persistence model which based on a shared, eventually consistent object store.
+This complicates the persistence model which based on a shared, eventually consistent object store.